ilyakrasavin/OSM-Greater-Vancouver/README.md

-# OpenStreetMaps Recommendation System
+# Recommendation System: OpenStreetMaps - Greater Vancouver

 ## About

-This term project was carried out in the scope of Computational Data Science Class @ Simon Fraser University.<br>
+This term project was carried out within scope of Computational Data Science (CMPT353) @ Simon Fraser University.<br>
-The goal was to familiarize ourselves with important procedures such as Data Retrieval, Transformation & Cleaning and Visualization.<br>
+The goal was to familiarize ourselves with important procedures such as ETL, Descriptive Analysis and Visualization.<br>
-Geospatial Data from OpenStreetMaps for the area of Greater Vancouver is considered.
-Additional SQL requests were made to WikiMedia database in attempts to augment the dataset with images.
-While Augmentation failed due to lack of images for desired entries, the team has gained important experience transforming and cleaning existing data.<br>
+Geospatial Data from OpenStreetMaps for the area of Greater Vancouver is considered (provided by instuctor).
+Additional SQL requests were made to WikiMedia database in attempts to augment the dataset with images for visualization purposes.
+While Augmentation failed due to lack of images for desired entries, the team has gained important experience cleaning, transforming and working with existing data.<br>
-As a result, we have designed a simple recommendation system using Folium in Python.
-It takes geotagged images and suggests spots of interest to a user on a Map.
+As a result, we designed a simple recommendation system using Folium in Python.
+The program takes geotagged images of User's path and shows spots of interest located closely on a map.

 ## Contents